leuti/product-store/README.md

 ## All scripts described:

 - ng serve: Run `ng serve` for a dev server.
-Navigate to `http://shopping-api-env.eba-8rhccdks.eu-central-1.elasticbeanstalk.com:4200/`.
-The application will automatically reload if you change any of the source files
+Navigate to `http://shop1-env.eba-dcmw5bnw.eu-central-1.elasticbeanstalk.com/ will automatically reload if you change any of the source files
 - npm run start: same as ng serve
 - npm run build: Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory
 - npm run watch: runs the application in watch mode